-Information on the company’s website as well as the product packaging does not give us any indication at to where this mouthpiece is produced.
+Information on the company’s website as well as the product packaging does not give us any indication as to where this mouthpiece is produced.
 It’s however believed that the Pacifier is made in China.

 The Snore Pacifier can be purchased from the companies website for $29.99 which includes free shipping within the United States.

 In comparison to other TSD style mouthpieces, this one is priced significantly less.
-The Good Morning Snore Solution, it’s closest competitor, sells for $99.94.
+The Good Morning Snore Solution, it’s the closest competitor, sells for $99.94.

 Good Morning Snore Solution VS The Pacifier